 The French transport policy is based on different laws of decentralisation, which have been instituted since the 1970s.
 The competences of the local authorities have been reformed and there has been a renewal of the inter-municipal cooperation.
 The State introduced a new tax rule, the "Versement Transport (VT)", which allow local authorities to optimise the administration in the municipalities, or to optimise the cooperation between several municipalities in form of an inter-municipality cooperation.
 Furthermore, the "autorités organisatrices des transports urbains (AOTU)", the organisation authorities for urban transports received the competences to raise the transport tax.
-The law of the territorial administration from 1992 (loi d'Administration Territoriale de la République (ATR) de 1992) and the law of the intermunicipal cooperation (loi Chevènement) from 1999 are the base of the actual organisation model of the transport policy.
+The law of the territorial administration from 1992 (loi d'Administration Territoriale de la République (ATR) de 1992) and the law of the inter-municipal cooperation model of the transport policy.